All right, news roundup and information overload hour.

 Sean, they have to take it up.

-The president has to have immunity immunity.
+The president has to have immunity.

-Here's why Jack Smith has really stuck um him his head in the sand on this as really he's really messed up himself because he said the Supreme Court needs to hear the immunity, but he wanted them to hear it expedited.
+He's really messed up himself because he said the Supreme Court needs to hear the immunity, but he wanted them to hear it expedited.

-Their regular docket, assuming they take it, and I feel they must take it.
+Their regular docket, assuming they take it, and I feel they must take it, their regular docket is next November.

-So I've never seen a case where a prosecutor is coming in saying, I want an expedited hearing because of course they want Donald Trump to be in trial, as you said, before the election.
+So I've never seen a case where a prosecutor is coming in saying, I want an expedited hearing because, of course, they want Donald Trump to be in trial, as you said, before the election.

-Yeah, well, they can, but I think they need to hear the issue of immunity.
+Well, they can, but I think they need to hear the issue of immunity.

-I he has presidential immunity.
+He has presidential immunity.

-We don't know how they're gonna rule.
+We don't know how they're going to rule.

 It should be unanimous.

-But um interested to hear what Greg thinks, but uh they should take it up, but they should take it up in their normal course of business, and the trial should be stayed in the meantime.
+But interested to hear what Greg thinks, but they should take it up, but they should take it up in their normal course of business, and the trial should be stayed in the meantime, meaning it should go the normal course of business and go to trial after the election.

 Or if they grant him immunity, then it goes away, as it should.